 Pair this pattern with Thimbles and Acorns Hampton Court Gown, Pattern #1530-01 to complete your ensemble!

 This PDF pattern is designed to fit 16" A Girl for All Time® and other similarly sized dolls.
-This pattern is also available for 18" American Girl® dolls as well as in a bundled version.
+This pattern is also available for 18" American Girl® dolls.

 Recommended Fabrics: Kirtles in medium weight woven fabric such as linen, wool, cotton, cotton blends, or silk.
 Not suitable for knits.
 Smocks and Coif in lightweight woven fabric such as cotton, cotton blends, silk, or linen.
 Not suitable for knits.

 Past Kirtle Lining ~ 1/6 yard (1/6 m)

 Present Kirtle ~ 1/3 yard (1/3 m)

 Present Kirtle Lining ~ 1/3 yard (1/3 m)

 Present Smock ~ 1/2 yard (1/2 m)

 Thread.
 For Past Smock ~ One small snap or 3/8-inch button, 12-inch 1/8-inch wide twill tape or ribbon.
 For Present Smock ~ One small snap or 3/8-inch button.
 For Past Kirtle ~ Thirty 1/4-inch eyelets, 2 yards 1/8-inch wide twill tape, cord, or ribbon (natural fibers are easiest to tie).
 For Present Kirtle ~ Twenty-two 1/4-inch eyelets, 2 yards 1/8-inch wide twill tape, cord, or ribbon (natural fibers are easiest to tie).

 Skill Level: Intermediate